TommasoRonchin/PipeProxy/README.md

 A high-performance, production-grade distributed HTTP/HTTPS Proxy system built in raw Node.js.

-PipeProxy allows you to route proxy traffic through a client located behind a NAT (like a Raspberry Pi at home), by keeping a persistent multiplexed WebSocket tunnel connected to a public VPS.
+PipeProxy allows you to route proxy traffic through an external client (such as a Raspberry Pi at home, another server, or a PC) that sits behind a NAT, by keeping a persistent multiplexed WebSocket tunnel connected to a public VPS.

 ## 🏗️ Architecture

 - **Server A (Public VPS)**: Exposes a standard HTTP/HTTPS proxy port (e.g., `3128`).
-- **Server B (Raspberry Pi)**: Connects to the VPS via a secure WebSocket and performs the actual outbound TCP connections.
+- **Server B (Client Machine)**: Connects to the VPS via a secure WebSocket and performs the actual outbound TCP connections.
+This can be a Raspberry Pi, a Windows PC, or another Linux server anywhere in the world.
 - **Multiplexing**: Thousands of proxy clients share the same single WebSocket tunnel using a lightning-fast custom 9-byte binary header protocol.
 - **Resiliency**: Built-in Ping/Pong heartbeats, Head-of-Line blocking prevention, connection limits, and auto-reconnect logic.